dagster-io/dagster-cloud-cicd-action/example/README.md

 # Examples

-This folder contains a number of examples of potential use cases of the Dagster Cloud CI Action.
+This folder contains a number of examples of potential use cases of the Dagster Cloud CI/CD Action.

 - [`minimal`](./minimal): A minimal example which builds a single code location from a Dockerfile.
 - [`requirements-txt`](./requirements-txt): A lightweight example which builds from a `requirements.txt`